-Objectives: To promote establishment of more uniformly effective ototoxicity monitoring programs (OMPs), this report reviews the U.S. national audiology guidelines in relation to "real world" OMP application.
-A secondary aim is to review the mechanisms, risk and clinical presentation of hearing loss associated with major classes of ototoxic medications.

-Design: This is a non-systematic review using PubMed, national and international agency websites, personal communications between ototoxicity experts, and results of unpublished research.
+Objectives: To promote establishment of effective ototoxicity monitoring programs (OMPs), this report reviews the U.S. national audiology guidelines in relation to "real world" OMP application.
+Background is provided on the mechanisms, risks and clinical presentation of hearing loss associated with major classes of ototoxic medications.
+Design: This is a non-systematic review using PubMed. national and international agency websites, personal communications between ototoxicity experts, and results of unpublished research.
 Examples are provided of OMPs in various healthcare settings within the U.S. civilian sector, Department of Defense (DoD), and Department of Veterans Affairs (VA).
 Study Sample: The five OMPs compared in this report represent a convenience sample of the programs with which the authors are affiliated.
-Their opinions were elicited via two semistructured teleconferences on barriers and facilitators of OMP, followed by a self-administered questionnaire on OMP characteristics and practices, with responses synthesized and tabulated herein.
+Their opinions were elicited via two semi-structured teleconferences on barriers and facilitators of OMP followed by a self-administered questionnaire on OMP characteristics and practices with responses synthesized herein.
 Preliminary results are provided from an ongoing VA clinical trial at one of these OMP sites.
 Participants were 40 VA patients who received cisplatin chemotherapy in 2014-2017.
 The study arms contrast access to care for OMP delivered on the treatment unit versus usual care as provided in the audiology clinic.

-Results: Protocols of the OMPs examined vary, reflecting the diverse settings in which they exist.
+Results: Protocols of the OMPs examined varied, reflecting their diverse settings.
 Service delivery concerns included baseline tests missed or completed after the initial treatment, and monitoring tests done infrequently or only after cessation of treatment.
 Perceived barriers involved logistics related to accessing and testing patients, such as a lack of processes to help patients enter programs, patients' time and scheduling constraints, and inconvenient audiology clinic locations.
-Most sites routinely used abbreviated or screening methods to facilitate monitoring.
+Use of abbreviated or screening methods facilitated monitoring.
+Conclusions: The most effective OMPs integrated audiological management into care pathways of the clinical specialties that prescribe ototoxic medications.
+More OMP guidance is needed to inform evaluation schedules, outcome reporting, and determination of actionable ototoxic changes.
+Guidance is also lacking on the use of hearing conservation approaches suitable for the mass testing needed to support large-scale OMP efforts.
+Guideline adherence might improve with formal endorsement from organizations governing the medical specialty stakeholders in OMP such as oncologists, pulmonologists, infectious disease specialists, ototolaryngologists and pharmacists.

+Key Words: Otoxicity, ototoxicity monitoring, hearing loss, conditions/pathology/disorders, hearing conservation/hearing loss prevention, medical audiology/pharmacology, tele-audiology/tele-health

+Introduction

+Platinum-based cancer chemotherapeutics and certain aminoglycoside antibacterial therapies can cause inner ear damage called ototoxicity, a leading cause of acquired hearing loss worldwide (Paken et al. 2016).
+Ototoxic agents tend to differentially affect the cochlear (i.e. hearing) and/or vestibular (i.e. balance) systems and, depending on the drug, can impair renal, hepatic, neural and blood marrow activity.
+According to the American Speech-Language-

-Corresponding Author: Dawn Konrad-Martin, Ph.D., VA RR&D National Center for Rehabilitative Auditory Research, 3710 SW US Veterans Hospital Road, P5-NCRAR, Portland, OR 97239, USA.
-Phone: 503-220-8262 ext.
-52962, dawn.martin@va.gov.
+Correspondence: Dawn Konrad-Martin, VA RR&D National Center for Rehabilitative Auditory Research, 3710 SW US Veterans Hospital Road, P5-NCRAR, Portland, OR 97239, USA.
+E-mail: dawn.martin@va.gov